Summer Camp in Southern Illinois

 How can I communicate with my child?

-You can pre-write letters, date them and leave them with us to hand-deliver to your child on the specified date, or send letters to camp by snail mail email via our one-way email service.
-(We print out and give emails to campers during mail call.)
+Send email letters to campmanitowa@gmail and include your campers name in the subject line.
+You can send letters to camp old school style by snail mail, and you can pre-write letters, date them and leave them with us to hand-deliver to your child on the specified date, (We print out and give emails to campers during mail call.)
 Campers will have opportunities to write home daily.

 Do you update your website for camp photos of the kids?